 - i.
 Evaluating different environmental parameters and factors that influence fish spatial and temporal distribution and abundance.
 These include: - a.
 Water temperature. - b.
 Water colour and transparency. - c.
 Currents, etc. - ii.
 Acoustic sonar and depth sounders to detect shoals of fish in the immediate vicinity of the vessel. - iii.
 Searching for sea birds associated with tuna. - iv.
-Locating or deploying fish aggregation devices, FADs around which schools of fish are likely to aggregate.
+Locating or deploying fish aggregation devices, FADs, around which schools of fish are likely to aggregate.

-4.2 Acquisition of bait for fishing (bait fishing event)
+4.2 Sequence of a Set (fishing event)

 - i.
-Skiff is deployed with the net.

-- ii.
-The skiff encircles the bait school.

-- iii.
-The net is hauled, and the fish brought aboard.
+The skiff is deployed with the net. - ii.
+The vessel encircles the school at maximum speed. - iii.
+Once the encirclement is finished, the skiff transfers the net cables to the purse seiner who purses the net at its bottom. - iv.
+The net is hauled, and the fish brailed aboard. - v.

-- iv.
 After brailing the fish aboard and storing the net and the skiff, the vessel is ready to restart searching/fishing.

-- (v. bait is purchased from canoes)